Stay Away From Scoliosis Brace, Reinforcement & Props!

 Are there Disadvantages with the Charleston Bending Support Methods for the Spine?

 SpineCor is a flexible bracing system that allows partial movement and is adjustable to accommodate a child’s growing body.
-It is different from conventional non-surgical treatments which are mostly rigid and hard.
+It is different from conventional non-surgical treatments, which are primarily rigid and stiff.
 Usually, this brace is worn 20 hours per day and must be worn while sleeping.
 The length of SpineCor bracing will depend on the child’s age which is always a minimum of 18 months.

 What are the advantages of the Strapping with the SpineCor Systems?